The perturbative vacua in string geometry theory: Conclusion and Discussion

 Here, we discuss the difference between the potential for string backgrounds obtained in this paper and the low-energy effective potentials in string theory.
-The action of string geometry theory (\ref{action of bos string-geometric model}) is a fundamental one that formulates string theory non-perturbatively.
-Thus, its potential terms can determine a true vacuum in string theory.
+The action of string geometry theory (\ref{action of bos string-geometric model}) is a fundamental one that is conjectured to formulate string theory non-perturbatively.
+Thus, its potential is expected to determine a true vacuum in string theory.
 In this paper, we restrict the potential to perturbative vacua, which include string backgrounds, and call it a potential for string backgrounds.
 A true vacuum will be determined by minimizing the potential among the string backgrounds that satisfy consistency conditions of the string perturbations (Weyl invariance).
 On the other hand, we can obtain the low-energy effective action (potential) just by interpreting the consistency conditions as equations of motion of it.
 Thus, the low-energy effective potential cannot determine a true vacuum in string theory by its minimum.
 Actually, we impose the consistency conditions by using the method of Lagrange multiplier to the potential for string backgrounds.

-The results in this paper can be generalized in the supersymmetric case \cite{future} in the same way as in \cite{Sato:2022brv}.
-Next step is to search for a global minimum of the potential in string geometry theory.
+The results in this paper can be generalized in the supersymmetric case \cite{Nagasaki:2025tmi, futureIIB} in the same way as in \cite{Sato:2022brv}.
+Next step is to search for the global minimum of the potential in string geometry theory.
 That is, we will determine an internal geometry and fluxes.
-One of the best analytic methods is to assume particular orbifolds \cite{Takeuchi} or Calabi-Yau manifolds and flux compactifications \cite{Masuda}, and then find a minimum in such a restricted region.
-One of the best general methods is to discretize the potential by the Regge calculus, and then find a minimum numerically \cite{Hatakeyama}.
-The fluctuations around the determined true vacuum will give the standard model in the four dimensions plus its corrections and an inflation in the early Universe.
+One of the best analytic methods is to assume particular Calabi-Yau manifolds and flux compactifications, and then find the minimum in such a restricted region \cite{Masuda}.
+As a first step, the authors in \cite{Sato:2025qqa} study a region of simple string phenomenological models and show that the minimum of our potential in this region has consistent phenomenological properties.
+This fact supports that our conjecture is correct.
+One of the best general methods is to discretize the potential by the Regge calculus, and then find the minimum numerically \cite{Hatakeyama}.
+The fluctuations around the determined true vacuum are expected to give the Standard Model in the four dimensions plus its corrections and an inflation in the early Universe.